DataBiosphere/tanagra/docs/DEPLOYMENT_OVERVIEW.md

       depending on the export model configured and selected.
 It is recommended to configure the bucket to automatically delete objects after some expiration time.
       See [lifecycle configuration](https://cloud.google.com/storage/docs/lifecycle)
-    - If desired they can be set to be automatically deleted as part of the bucket's lifecyle configuration.
 - **"Application"** service account with the below permissions.
     - Read the source BigQuery dataset. `roles/bigquery.dataViewer` granted at the dataset-level (on the source dataset) includes the [required permissions](https://cloud.google.com/bigquery/docs/access-control#bigquery.dataViewer).